GUNILLA ELAM / SCIENCE PHOTO LIBRARY GUNILLA ELAM / SCIENCE PHOTO LIBRARY

 Cell membrane.
 Computer artwork of a section through an animal cell showing transmembrane proteins in the cell membrane.
 The membrane of the cell consists of a dual layer of phospholipids (dark blue), with the hydrophobic lipid tails in the centre and the hydrophilic phosphate groups on either side.
-Spanning the membrane are various transmembrane proteins that act as channels allowing the movement of molecules and ions in and out of the cell.
-This process can be passive (blue) or selective (green).
+Spanning the membrane are various transmembrane proteins.
+At left is a receptor protein, used to recognise specific molecules.
+To its right are channels that allow the movement of molecules and ions in and out of the cell.
+The proteins seen here are, right to left; a pore protein, a transport protein, a gated channel protein and a channel protein.

 Model release not required.
 Property release not required.